Okinawa Prefecture: Politics

 In the House of Councillors, Okinawa is represented by two seats in a single at-large district.
 Both are currently held by politicians who oppose the Futenma base relocation.
 However, in proportional representation voting, the LDP has consistently received the highest number of votes in Okinawa.

 Okinawa has also experienced multiple changes in political leadership throughout its gubernatorial history.
 In 2014, Takeshi Onaga, backed by progressive forces, was elected governor of Okinawa Prefecture.
 After Onaga's death in 2018, another progressive candidate, Denny Tamaki, was elected governor in the September 2018 election.
 Tamaki was re-elected in 2022.
 However, in recent years, rising tensions across the Taiwan Strait have led to growing unease among Okinawans toward the People's Republic of China, resulting in a loss of momentum for progressive forces.

 The Okinawa Prefectural Assembly consists of 48 members, with the Liberal Democratic Party holding the largest number of seats at 22.

 In terms of administrative jurisdiction, the disputed Senkaku Islands (referred to by China and Taiwan as the Diaoyu Islands) are administered by the city of Ishigaki in Okinawa Prefecture.

-According to a 2015 Okinawa Prefectural Government survey, only 9.3% of Okinawans felt an affinity toward the People's Republic of China, while 88.1% did not.
-Similarly, 90.8% of respondents reported a negative impression of China.

 Okinawa has long experienced social and cultural frictions with mainland Japan.
 In 2016, controversy erupted when police officers from Osaka Prefecture assigned to duty at U.S. military bases in Okinawa used the derogatory term "dojin" (meaning "savage" or "native") to insult local protestors.
 According to a 2017 NHK survey, only 19% of Okinawans felt that people from mainland Japan understood Okinawan sentiments, while 79.6% believed they did not.
 Additionally, 56.9% reported an increase in discriminatory or derogatory remarks against Okinawans over the past five years.
 On the other hand, instances of discrimination against Amerasians (children of mixed Okinawan and American parentage) have also been reported within Okinawa.